SHES HERE Critical Reflection

 Representing Social Groups and Issues

 Although I believe I strongly demonstrated the issue in my actual short film, I believe I did not represent this social group well throughout the other parts of my package.
 This was because the girl’s muteness was not the key plot of the film, just an attribute to make the issue at hand more complex.
 Lana’s incapability to quickly warn and communicate with the babysitter put them in much more danger during the short, but I didn't find it necessary to be the key focus of my postcard or website.
-First, because its spoilers one of the surprises in my short.
+First, because it spoils one of the surprises in my short.
 And secondly, because I wanted to make the scariness of the sister the key focus.
-With that, I still made sure that the back of the postcard was an image of the young girl's notepad while she writes, "..."
+With that, I still made sure that the back of the postcard was an image of the young girl's notepad while she writes, "she's here"

 Overall, I feel as if I effectively described the issues of non-verbal individuals socially.
 The difficulty they have trying to get others to understand them is unfair, which is why I made sure to do it justice.
 If I could change anything, I would have added a page on my website just discussing the struggles mute individuals face.
 This way, I could help educate further, to maybe help assist the issue.